 |Findings ||LR+ (95% CI) or range ||LR- (95% CI) or range |

 |Dullness to conventional percussion ||8.7 (2.2-34) ||0.31 (0.03-3.3) |

 |Reduced tactile vocal fremitus ||5.7 (4.0-8.0) ||0.21 (0.12-0.37) |

 The absence of reduced tactile vocal fremitus (likelihood ratio [LR] 0.21 (0.12-0.37)) may be the most useful findings for ruling out pleural effusion but has only been reported in 1 high-quality studies.4

 While demonstration of pleural fluid on thoracentesis is the true reference standard, radiographic imaging is typically accepted as confirmatory.
 Pleural fluid becomes visible on the upright lateral radiograph at a volume of approximately 50 mL as a meniscus in the posterior costophrenic sulcus.
 The meniscus becomes visible on the posterior-anterior projection at a volume of about 200 mL.5 Thoracentesis is performed to determine the laboratory characteristics of the effusion, rather than to determine whether a pleural effusion is present.

 When patients have CHF, about 60% will have bilateral effusions that can be asymmetric.
 When there is asymmetry, a unilateral right-sided effusion or a right-side effusion larger than the left has a summary prevalence of 47% (95% confidence interval [CI], 30%-65%), while a left-side predominance occurs in only 19% (95% CI, 12%-26%) of patients with CHF-associated effusions.

-H. Pericardial and pleural effusions in decompensated chronic ...
+H. Pericardial and pleural effusions in decompensated chronic heart failure. ...